xdlrt/git-config/README.md

-# git-config
+# user-preference
-personal git global config includes some alias.
+- .gitconfig is my personal git config includes some alias.